Updated May 24, 2018

 So, below we’re trying to be completely transparent in everything we do.

-The funny thing is that we can’t simply decide not work with any clients in the EU or EEA, or prevent them from joining our mailing list.
+The funny thing is that we are not allowed to simply decide not to work with any clients in the EU or EEA, or prevent them from joining our mailing list.

 Personal Data and Payment-Related Information

 OK, no more ranting – let’s get going.

 There’s all kinds of Personal Data involved in Privacy Policies – Name, Address, Income, Payment-Related Data, Health Information, Cultural Profile, and other stuff.

 Cosmetic Funnels has very, very little of that information!

 For the most part, we have name, email address, *business* address, *business* phone number, and various company contacts.

 (For those practices who do see patients from the EU – including all kinds of their personal data, their income-related info for financing, obviously tons of health info, etc. – I don’t envy you one little bit.
 Sensitive stuff like health information is held to a much higher standard by the GDPR.)